trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 * `network_id`: The network ID to use.
 Defaults to 5777.
 * `total_accounts`: The number of unlocked accounts Ganache should provide.
 Defaults to 10.
 Alias: `accounts`.
-* `default_balance_ether`: The default amount of ether to seed unlockd accounts with, specified in ether.
+* `default_balance_ether`: The default amount of ether to seed unlocked accounts with, specified in ether.
 Defaults to 100 ether.
 Alias: `defaultEtherBalance`.
 * `blockTime`: If specified, the number of seconds inbetween mining blocks (as opposed to automatically mining on each transaction sent).
 Defaults to 0 (i.e., automine).
 * `fork`: If specified, the URL of a provider that Ganache should fork from.
 * `hardfork`: Allows specifying the hardfork (EVM version) that Ganache should use.